 Show header: if the checkbox is on, the header will be displayed on the web page.
-Header is the rectangle on the top of the web page containing Logo, Icons (info, language, list and wrench) and App name.
+The header is the rectangle on the top of the web page containing the Logo, Icons (info, language, list, and wrench), and App name.

 Show toolbar: display/hide the toolbar panel (one at the top of the working area with the page name and Save and close button).

-Page title: set the page’s title that will be displayed on the browser toolbar (in the Application).
+Page title: set the page’s title displayed on the browser toolbar (in the Application).

-Add string view to title: if the checkbox is on, the title (that is displayed on the browser toolbar) is equal to the default string view of the current data type together with the the Page title specified above.
+Add string view to title: if the checkbox is on, the title (displayed on the browser toolbar) is equal to the default string view of the current data type and the Page title specified above.

 Load in edit mode: if the checkbox is on, the page will open in the edit mode, where the user can immediately change everything.
 If the checkbox is off, the page will be loaded in the “View” mode, and the user would click on the “Update” button to start editing the page.